mtth/layer2/doc/api.md

 #### Event 'invalid'

 + `err` {Error} The error that caused the extraction to fail.
-The offending packet is available as `err.data`.
+The offending frame is available as `err.data`.

-Emitted when the decoder was unable to extract the frame from a invalid packet.
+Emitted when the extractor was unable to extract a frame.

+#### Event 'skip'

++ `frame` {Buffer} The outer frame from which no frame was extracted.

+Emitted when the inner extracted frame doesn't have the right type (currently, this only happens when extracting from `EN10MB` when the inner frame is neither IPv4 nor IPv6).

 #### Event: 'end'